lsst-sitcom/sitcomtn-003/index.rst

 The way the Alignment System Control (ASC) works is to measure the rigid body positions of M2 and the camera in the M1M3 CS or some CSs that are tied to the M1M3 CS, determine the offset relative to their reference positions, then command the hexapods to move M2 and the camera to their reference positions.

 To facilitate the above operations, it would be the easiest to have the ASC report target positions in the M2 CS and CCS, for M2 and the camera, respectively, so that the inverse of the offsets can be sent to the hexapods without further coordinate transformations.
-After a command is issued to measure the position of a target (M2 or Camera), a measurement plan is executed by the Spatial Analyzer (SA), which measures the x,y, and z of all the Spherically Mounted Reflectors (SMSs), and fit them to an internal model of the target.
+After a command is issued to measure the position of a target (M2 or Camera), a measurement plan is executed by the Spatial Analyzer (SA), which measures the x, y, and z of all the Spherically Mounted Reflectors (SMSs), and fit them to an internal model of the target.
 The CSs used by the SA are configurable.

 The SMRs for the camera will rotate with the rotator.
 The SA can measure the rotation angle and take that into account when reporting the camera position.
 The reported camera position will be the same as what one would get by setting roator angle to zero and doing the same measurement.